-Kid Rock hints online he will run for U.S. Senate
+REFILE-Kid Rock hints online he will run for U.S. Senate

 Afterward, Rock released a line of pro-Trump merchandise, including a T-shirt that read “God Guns & Trump.”

 In April, Kid Rock joined fellow rocker and conservative activist Ted Nugent and former Alaska Governor Sarah Palin for a White House visit and dinner with Trump.

-(The story refiles to correct "tone" to "ton" in paragraph four and corrects the name "Richie" to "Ritchie" in paragraph six )

-Additional reporting by Steve Gorman in Los Angeles; Editing by Lisa Shumaker
+(Additional reporting by Steve Gorman in Los Angeles; Editing by Lisa Shumaker)